Frequently Asked Questions

-The “banned” message you’re seeing is simply telling you that you’ve been temporarily banned for excessive connection attempts.
-AniDB will sometimes temporarily ban a user if it thinks you are attempting to leech data. by making excessive connection attempts that’s usually in the range of a couple hundred attempts in a very short period of time, the algorithm used by AniDB will come to the conclusion that you are leeching data and temporarily ban you. in reality you’ve done nothing wrong and just need to wait out the ban which can last anywhere from 10 minutes to 24 hours depending on the severity. also keep in mind that browsing AniDB while Shoko is scraping and downloading data can also increase the chance of getting a temporary ban as your creating more connection attempts.
+The "banned” message you’re seeing is simply telling you that you’ve been temporarily banned for excessive connection attempts.
+AniDB will sometimes temporarily ban a user if their system thinks you are attempting to leech data by making excessive connection attempts within seconds.
+In reality you’ve done nothing wrong and just need to wait out the ban which can last anywhere from 15 minutes to 24 hours depending on the severity.
+Also keep in mind that browsing AniDB while Shoko is scraping and downloading data can also increase the chance of getting a temporary ban as your creating more connection attempts.

 Yes it does!

-As of version 3.6, users can now stream their anime collection to any Shoko supported program. while the majority of the work is done for you,there are a few things you'll need to do in order to start streaming. first make sure you are using one of the fully support video players which you can check in settings > video players and make sure ports 8111 and8112 are forwarded.
+Users can stream their anime collection to any Shoko supported program.
+While the majority of the work is done for you, there are a few things you'll need to do in order to start streaming.
+First make sure ports 8111 and 8112 are forwarded to allow outside access to Shoko.
+If using Shoko Desktop on another computer, make sure you're using one of the supported video players listed in Settings > Video Players.

 No, Shoko does not provide a way for the user to download anime anymore.